Get exclusive member benefits & effect social change. Join Today

 Small neuromas rarely have symptoms.
 Symptoms typically appear only when the tumor gets large enough to press on surrounding nerves.
-One of the most common symptoms of this condition is a gradual loss of hearing on one side of the head.
+One of the most common symptoms is a gradual loss of hearing on one side of the head.
 This hearing loss usually happens slowly over time, but it can also start very suddenly.
 Vertigo, or dizziness, and ringing in the ears are common.
 These tumors can also cause facial numbness, weakness, and problems with balance.

 Some less common symptoms include: